ldmweb/SQA_final_assignment/DOC.md

 coverage html main.py
 ```

-It will generate an html website that you can open by double-clicking on `index.html`
+It will generate an HTML website that you can open by double-clicking on `index.html` located within the generated `htmlcov` folder.

 PUT IMAGE RESULT WHEN FINISH DEV